-Consider eye safety when toy shoppingDecember 22nd, 2012 in Ophthalmology /
+Consider eye safety when toy shoppingDecember 22, 2012 in Medicine & Health / Ophthalmology

 (HealthDay)—When you're holiday shopping for toys, remember to think about eye safety.

 Some toys—such as air guns, BB guns and paintball guns—can be particularly dangerous and can cause injuries that may require children to undergo eye surgery, according to the American Academy of Ophthalmology (AAO).

 It's easy to prevent toy-related eye injuries.
 The AAO offers the following tips:

 - Don't buy toys with sharp, protruding or projectile parts.

 - Make sure children have appropriate supervision when they're playing with toys or games that could lead to an eye injury.

 - When playing sports, have children wear appropriate protective eye wear with polycarbonate lenses.

 - Check toy labels for age recommendations and opt for a toy that is appropriate for a child's age and maturity.

 - Keep toys designed for older children away from younger children.